 In addition to my clinical work, I teach nationally and internationally on such topics as divorce, psychodynamic psychotherapy, parenting and alternate dispute resolution.
 I regularly lecture and conduct trainings for family law attorneys, for mental health professionals and for multi-disciplinary audiences.
 I am the author of many professional articles and book chapters, and of three books.
-My latest, “Mastering Crucial Moments in Separation and Divorce: A Multidisciplinary Guide to Excellence in Practice and Outcome" was co-authored with Lisa Herrick, Ph.D. and is due out later this year.
+My latest, “Mastering Crucial Moments in Separation and Divorce: A Multidisciplinary Guide to Excellence in Practice and Outcome” (co-authored with Lisa Herrick, Ph.D.), was released in March, 2017.
 My shorter pieces appear frequently in online and print media.

 In 2010 I co-founded the Collaborative Practice Center of Greater Washington.
 Nestled at the corner of bustling Connecticut Avenue and tree-lined Hillyer Place in the Dupont Circle neighborhood of Northwest DC, CPC is a welcoming professional space where mental health practitioners, attorneys, and financial experts maintain their private practices while sharing a vision of helping never-married, separating, and divorcing couples to restructure their families with compassion and dignity.
 My primary office is at the Center, but I also have offices in Bethesda and Rockville, Maryland.